cassandracatherine2303/inf2303/evaluation.markdown

 The final grade for the paper will also incorporate an assessment of your original proposal and the presentation.

+### Comparison of open source software versus proprietary software - 15%

+Each student will analyze the differences, strengths, weaknesses, and similarities of a certain product that is offered as proprietary software and open source software (such an example would be OpenOffice versus Microsoft word).
+Students are then to submit a 1000-1500 word paper outlining their results followed by a recommendation.

 ### Paper Proposal Reviews — 10%